Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/api-reference/markdown/README.md

 * Do not change the file name.
 * Do not move the property, relationship, or tasks tables.
 * Refrain from adding new columns to the table.

+## Run Markdown Scanner tool if you edit/add code or samples.

+If you make any edits or additions to JSON structure, HTTP request/response sections, do run the [markdown scanner](https://github.com/OneDrive/markdown-scanner) tool to ensure accurancy.

+At the time of creation of these markdown templates, all the files have been checked using the same tool.
+The known issues at this point are:

+* Many APIs return string/boolean values (scalars).
+Looks like the scaler return types are not supported in markdown scanner tool yet.
+Ignore errors that say `Unable to locate a definition for resource type: <type such as string or boolean>` for the time being.
+* Following resources don't have a URL path to reach them as per the EDMX/CSDL definitions: _directorylinkchange, entity, eventmessage, fileattachment, itemattachment, opentypeextension, outlookitem, referenceattachment_.
+APIs associated with these resources contains blank path (until they are manually corrected by the owner team).

+If you face any issues in running the tool, let us know.

 ## Submit a pull request